unbit/uwsgi-docker/README.md

 Unsharing more
 ==============

-A good approach is adding more namespaces (in additio nthe the mount one) to increase isolation
+A good approach is adding more namespaces (in addition to the the mount one) to increase isolation

 Good candidates are ```ipc``` and ```uts```